Net Lease Single-Tenant Market

-Investors trading out of other assets via 1031-exchanges lead net-lease buyer pool.
-As a growing number of property owners near retirement, many are choosing to transition their investment portfolios from apartment assets that are trading at a premium into net-leased retail properties throughout the U.S. Benefits can include higher initial yields than other low-maintenance options and reduced volatility relative to other property types.
-Net-leased properties offer a wide range of choices with average cap rates in the mid-5 percent range, depending on location and tenancy.
-While pending mergers and minimum-wage concerns made headlines in several net-leased sectors, deal flow was limited by a lack of available listings rather than a slowdown in demand.
+Investors trading out of other assets via 1031-exchanges lead net lease buyer pool.
+As a growing number of property owners near retirement, many are choosing to transition their investment portfolios from apartment assets that are trading at a premium into net lease retail properties throughout the U.S. Benefits can include higher initial yields than other low-maintenance options and reduced volatility relative to other property types.
+Net lease properties offer a wide range of choices with average cap rates in the mid-5 percent range, depending on location and tenancy.
+While pending mergers and minimum-wage concerns made headlines in several net lease sectors, deal flow was limited by a lack of available listings rather than a slowdown in demand.
 Investors typically use cash to close transactions, underscoring the amount of capital readily available for well-positioned assets with corporate credit tenants.
 Although cap rates are likely to remain stable due to the tight spread between credit financing and prices, willing investors continue to actively search for attractive offerings.
-With several states considering more stringent definitions of like-kind exchanges, potentially limiting where acquisitions can be made, the current demand for net-leased properties remains robust.
+With several states considering more stringent definitions of like-kind exchanges, potentially limiting where acquisitions can be made, the current demand for net lease properties remains robust.